 - Mitigating the chances of damaging the sensor due to the tool’s action or while it is serviced on the bench

 - Improving the sensor’s life by removing it from the movement and shock of the ejector plate

 4. What Type of Sensor Technology Do You Need?

 The two pressure sensor technologies we offer are Strain Gage and Piezoelectric.
 Strain Gage sensors generally are more cost effective, require less maintenance, have more rugged cables, and are less susceptible to signal errors if water or other contaminants enter the connectors.
 Piezoelectric sensors are generally used in flush mount applications and in certain applications where ultra-miniature sensors are required.

 5. What Load Capacity Do You Need?

-If the tool under consideration for sensoring is already built and simulations are not a luxury you have, you can perform a Short Shot Study.
+If the tool under consideration for sensoring is already built and simulations are not a luxury you have, you can perform a Short Shot Study to determine the pressure required during filling.
 To do this, you fill the part gradually at your preferred linear speed or volumetric flow rate and observe the filling pattern.
-Determining Post Gate (PG) is fairly straight forward, however determining Mid-Cavity and End of Fill (EOF) can be a little trickier depending on the material, flow rate, and geometry.
+Determining Post Gate is fairly straight forward, however determining Mid-Cavity and End of Fill can be a little trickier depending on the material, flow rate, and geometry.
 The key is to not make too many assumptions without supporting your decisions with actual data.